katieburak/diversedata.github.io/README.md

 quarto render
 ```

-Now you are ready to render your updates and they will be visible on the website when merged to the `main` branch.
+Now you are able to render your updates and they will be visible on the website when merged to the `main` branch.

 *Optional* - To Update Dependencies